entrope/testnet/README.md

 Run `make`.
-This will generate lots of output, culminating in the creation of several Docker images.
+This will generate lots of output, culminating in the creation of several container images.
+Then you can run `./orchestrate/orchestrate orchestrate/simple-irc.tmpl`
+to set up and run a simple test network.

 ## The Longer Story

-The `Makefile` in this directory will build a development Docker image and copy Alpine Linux packages out of the image.
+The `Makefile` in this directory will build a development container image and copy Alpine Linux packages out of the image.
 It uses git submodules to store copies of the source code to use;
 you can delete the tarballs in `builder/*/*.tar.gz` to generate new ones from the working trees.